Signed in as:

 The Deer Run subdivision was founded in 1971.
 It is located off Red Bug Lake Road in southwestern Seminole County.
 While the majority of the subdivision has a mailing address in the city of Casselberry (with a few pockets of Winter Springs), much of the subdivision resides in unincorporated Seminole County.

 The original housing tract was created by a developer named Dick Bond.
 He hired Bako Construction to build houses along the far side of Eagle Circle near Swallow Drive, Dew Drop Cove, and Laurel Way.
 At that time, there was no Eagle Circle South!
 This area--indeed, the entire housing development before a 'Deer Run' even existed--was named Sterling Park (known today as Sterling Park I).
-The Sterling Park Homeowner’s Association (SPHOA) was founded to represent, regulate, and manage the interests of the community in just that part of the subdivision.
-Today, it represents about 391 homes.
+The Sterling Park Homeowner's Association (SPHOA) was founded to represent, regulate, and manage the interests of the community in just that part of the subdivision.
+Today, now known as the Sterling Park Housing Association, it represents about 391 homes, and is the largest and oldest HOA in the subdivision.
 A second phase of housing was added to the original tract by 1978 (Sterling Park II).
-A third tract (Sterling Park III) and a forth tract (Sterling Park IV) followed suit in the late 1970s and early 1980s.
+A third tract (Sterling Park III) and a forth tract (Sterling Park IV) followed in the late 1970s and early 1980s.
 Today more than 528 homes are a part of the Sterling Park neighborhood.
 It was this neighborhood that gave its name to our elementary school when it opened in 1974.

 Between the late 1970s and early 2000s, Deer Run exploded in a series of new housing developments.
-Each development had its own distinct name, personality, and homeowner’s association.
+Each development has its own distinct name, personality, and homeowner’s association.

 The subdivision contains many different neighborhoods, both gated and ungated: more than two dozen in all!